jjoaquim/diitc/themes/hugo-kiera/README.md

 [Utterances](https://utteranc.es), a Git based comment system, is also available.
 Utterance comments are loaded and displayed by default.

 Comments can be disabled for a single page by setting `disableComments = true` in the page frontmatter.

+### Last Modified Date

+If the `lastmod` option is set on a page/post, either manually or because `enableGitInfo` is set to true, a line including the page's last modification will be shown after the post date.

 ## Support and Pull Requests